Smethwick hospital plans delayed by review

 Chief Executive John Alder said while the current funding arrangement was looking "uncertain", the importance of the project had been acknowledged by the Department of Health.

-He added that a new funding model, when agreed, could be a good deal for the hospital and save taxpayers money.'Not reasonable'
+He added that a new funding model, when agreed, could be a good deal for the hospital and save taxpayers money.

 The proposed site at an industrial estate on Grove Lane is largely empty, but eight businesses are still operating on the site.